Privacy Policy

 People who make a complaint to us

 We take any complaints we receive very seriously.
 We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
 When we receive a complaint, we make up a report containing the details of the complaint, which we sometimes term a ‘non-conformance’.
-This normally contains the identity of the complainant and any other individuals involved in the complaint.
+This normally contains the identity of the complainant, and any other individuals involved in the complaint.
 We will only use the personal information we collect to process the complaint and to check on the level of service we provide.

 We will keep personal information related to complaints for 3 years.